IgniteUI/help-topics/topics/02_Controls/igHtmlEditor/08_igHtmlEditor_Known_Issues.md

 The following topics are prerequisites to understanding this topic:

--	[Known Issues](Known-Issues-Revision-History.html): Provides reference information for known issues and limitations of all Ignite UI controls.
+-	[Known Issues](Known-Issues-Revision-History.html): Provides reference information for known issues and limitations of all %%ProductName%% controls.

 ##Known Issues and Limitations